kjolley/BIGSdb_documentation/dbase_setup.rst

     from being manually modified.
 This is useful for fields that are populated by automated scripts or database triggers.
 Can be 'yes' or 'no', default 'no'.

+* no_submissions

+  * Setting this will hide the field in the submission template.
+The field is still available if it is added back to the template manually.

 * optlist